getargo/app/README.md

 -> `General`, and allow apps downloaded from `App Store and identified developers`.
 Then try to launch Argo again.

-Mac users may find that OS X will not launch Argo, because it is not from the App Store.
-To get around this, open `System Preferences` -> `Security & Privacy` -> `General`, and allow apps downloaded from `App Store and identified developers`.
-Then try to launch Argo again.

 ## Linux Users